tomjoht/tomjoht.github.io/_restapicourse/docapis_workshop_outline.md

 * Including objects in arrays, and arrays in objects
 * Identify the objects and arrays in the weatherdata API response

-## 2.1 Logging JSON responses to the console
+## 2.1  Using the JSON from the response payload
 * Making use of the JSON response
 * Display part of the REST JSON response on a web page
 * The AJAX method from jQuery